yongpuitung/Deconstruct-Reconstruct-Data-Visualisation/README.md

 ## References
-The reference to the original data visualisation choose, the data source(s) used for the reconstruction and any other sources used for this assignment are as follows:
+The reference to the original data visualisation choose, the data source(s) used for the reconstruction and any other sources used for this project are as follows:

 - Visual Capitalist.
 (2023, March).
 These Countries Have the Most New Patents.
 Visual Capitalist.
 Retrieved September 16, 2023, from https://www.visualcapitalist.com/cp/countries-new-patents/